 Answer 15.
-While this issue, like many others in the digital environment, remains Answer 10.
-Write this issue, like many others in the digital environment, remains unsettled, 25 we would answer, in general, "none."
+While this issue, like many others in the digital environment, remains unsettled, 25 we would answer, in general, "none."
 Since electronic copying of data is necessary in order to facilitate transmission and perception by the human eye in the client-server environment of the World Wide Web, it is hard to imagine why an individual should be held liable for copyright infringement for the simple act of browsing sites on the Web.
 Without such "copying", technically known as "client side caching," works of material could not be made visible to the user.
-The Internet simple and the stription of the stription of the simple and the stription of the stription ply would not function otherwise.
+The Internet simply would not function otherwise.
 Such caching enables end user perception and aims to make the most efficient use of the finite bandwidth available on the

-Some argue that the reproduction made when one browses must be authorized by the rights holder or permitted by national law.
+Some argue that the reproduction made when one browses must be authorized by Some argue that the reproduction made when one browses must be authorized by the rights holder or permitted by national law.
 Others argue that such a copy is not a reproduction for the purposes of the right of reproduction under the Berne Convention.
 Others advocate a third view, that such copies are reproductions, but that owners give implied consent to such copying when they place their material on a web site.
-If such owners wish to prevent copies from being made without some sort of relationship in place, then they can use encryption and other technical solutions to authorize users to access their sites and make copies of the pages in order to view them.
+If such owners wish to prevent copies from being made without some sort of relationship in place, then they can use encryption and other technical solutions to authorize users to access their sites and make copies of the pages in order to ricer them. to view them.

 Question 16.
-Several witnesses suggest that "innocent" transmitters, or those who unwittingly distribute infringing material, should not be held liable for copyright infringement initiated by others.
+Several witnesses suggest that "innocent" transmitters, or those who unwittingly distribute infringing material, should not be held liable for copyright in-fringement initiated by others.
 Would this represent a significant change to the Copyright Act, which does not require culpable knowledge for imposition of liability, but instead provides for limited statutory damages or mitigation of damages?